How To Transplant Tomatoes

 Once you are finished covering the tomato plant with soil or compost, it is time to add the tomato stake (or tomato cage, if you prefer) and a three to five inch layer of mulch.
 I like using straw because it’s inexpensive, easy to move, and it breaks down easily, adding organic matter to the soil.

-The last task for transplanting the tomato plant is watering it thoroughly and adding compost tea, or water, to the watering bottle.
+The last task for planting the tomato plant is watering it thoroughly and adding compost tea, or water, to the watering bottle.

-That’s it!
-You’re tomato seedling is now transplanted into the vegetable garden and is off to a great start!
+That's it!
+You're tomato seedling is now planted into the vegetable garden and is off to a great start!

 Get Your Tomatoes Started Right!